CIVIL 302 : Hydrology and Open Channel Flow

 Campus Experience

-Attendance is required at scheduled activities (test, labs, exam) to complete components of the course.
-No attendance at a lab will lead to zero marks for that lab.
+Attendance on campus is required at scheduled activities (test, labs) to be eligible to receive credit for those components of the course.
+No attendance at a lab will lead to zero marks for that lab, with no lab re-sits.

 Lectures will be available as recordings.
-Other learning activities including tutorials/labs will not be available as recordings.
+Other learning activities including tutorials/labs/helpdesks will not be available as recordings.

 The activities for the course are scheduled as a standard weekly timetable.